NGC 5335

 NGC 5335 is a barred spiral galaxy in the constellation of Virgo.
 Its velocity with respect to the cosmic microwave background is 4911±20 km/s, which corresponds to a Hubble distance of 72.43 ± 5.08 Mpc.
 It was discovered as a nebula by astronomer John Herschel on 9 April 1828.

 Type

 NGC 5335 is classified as a flocculent spiral galaxy, distinguished by scattered star-forming regions across its disk rather than well-organized spiral arms like those in the Andromeda Galaxy.
 A prominent bar stretches through the galactic bulge, directing gas into the interstellar medium and stimulating thereby star formation.
 These bars are transient features in galaxies, evolving over timescales of approximately two billion years.
 They are observed in about 30% of known galaxies, including our own.

 Supernova

-One Type Ia supernova has been observed in NGC 5335 (SN 1996P, mag.
-17) by Jean Mueller on 25 March 1996.
+One supernova has been observed in NGC 5335.
+SN 1996P (Type Ia, mag.
+17) was discovered by Jean Mueller on 25 March 1996.